Data-Aware Device Scheduling for Federated Edge Learning: Background and related work

 \subsection{Related Work}

 Several prior works investigated the communication-constrained FEEL systems from different perspectives.
 In addition to several compression \cite{deepcompression} and partial participation \cite{konecny_federated_2017} techniques, several mechanisms were proposed to adapt the federated training to the constrained resources.
 For instance, authors in \cite{wang_adaptive_2019} propose an accommodation mechanism where the numbers of global and local iterations are changed depending on the available communication and computation resources.
 Another suggested approach relays on collecting the updates in an asynchronous manner \cite{xie_asynchronous_2019}, which allows a smooth adaptation to heterogeneous resources and a flexible updates collection.
 However, due to stale updates' effect on learning, synchronous updates collection remains the preferred method.
 As a result, a common approach is to selectively schedule a subset of devices to send their updates in each communication round.
 For example, authors in \cite{fedcs} proposed a client selection algorithm to reduce the latency of the model training, where only the end devices with good communication and computation capabilities are chosen, thus avoiding the straggler’s problem.
 Nevertheless, this method is biased toward powerful devices with better channel states, which discards devices with potentially more informative or important updates, and might lead to models that cannot generalize to a wide range of devices.
 To diversify the sources of updates, several works adopted scheduling algorithms that aim to maximize the number of participating devices.
 For instance, authors in \cite{zeng_energy-efficient_2019} proposed an energy-efficient joint bandwidth allocation and scheduling algorithm, which ensures the training speed by collecting the maximum amount of updates possible.
 Nonetheless, this method does not guarantee the diversity of updates sources.
 Consequently, fairness measures \cite{yang_age-based_2020, yang_scheduling_2019} were adopted in scheduling policies to ensure gradient diversity.
+For instance, {\revision an age-based scheduling (ABS) algorithm} was proposed in \cite{yang_age-based_2020}, where higher priority is given to devices that were not selected in several previous rounds.
 However, relying on strict fairness-based policy may yield a low number of collected updates within a round.

 Another approach for selective scheduling relies on evaluating the resulting model in an attempt to reduce the number of collected updates by removing the irrelevant ones \cite{wang_cmfl_2019}.
 This is achieved through measuring the significance of a local update relative to the current global model, and whether this update aligns with the collaborative convergence trend.
 Nonetheless, this approach may not be energy efficient, as it is applied post-training.
 Computing updates is an energy consuming operation, as a result, disregarded updates are synonymous with wasted energy.